 I cast them down in every conceivable way: They follow me till they lose sight of day.
-I engulf them in darkness and destroy their ease.
-Till they become o'erwhelmed and find no peace.
+I engulf them in darkness and destroy their ease, Till they become o'erwhelmed and find no peace.

-And chances all gone to live for Christ.
-They wake on that morning and have no time To make amends for their awful crimes.
+Finally when passed thru span of life, And chances all gone to live for Christ, They wake on that morning and have no time To make amends for their awful crimes.

-They stand and are judged-but dragged to their Too late to correct that awful mistake.
-Their final abode is a home in hell
+They stand and are judged-but dragged to their fate,

-To spend eternity forever to weep and wail.
+Too late to correct that awful mistake.
+Their final abode is a home in hell To spend eternity forever to weep and wail.